Nielsen resigns as DHS secretary after White House meeting with Trump

 Trump nominated Nielsen as Homeland Security secretary in October 2017, replacing her former boss John Kelly, whom Trump had named White House chief of staff months earlier.
 She was confirmed by the Senate in December of that year.

 Nielsen was viewed as resistant to some of the harshest immigration measures supported by the president and his aides, particularly senior adviser Stephen Miller, both around the border and on other matters like protected status for some refugees.
+A senior administration official told Fox News Sunday that National Security Adviser John Bolton long felt that Nielsen was not the right person for the job and opposed her policy of using United Nations organizations to try to stem the flow of illegal migrants.

+The official added that Bolton and Kelly had a heated disagreement over Nielsen's approach during an October 2018 policy meeting, after which Bolton went to Trump to protest what Nielsen was doing.

 Once Kelly left the White House at the end of last year, Nielsen's days appeared to be numbered.
 She had expected to be pushed out last November, but her exit never materialized.
 And during the government shutdown over Trump's push for funding for a border wall, Nielsen's stock inside the White House even appeared to rise.

 Trump nominated McAleenan as CBP commissioner on the first day of his presidency, but McAleenan as not confirmed by the Senate until March of 2018.
 He was appointed CBP deputy commissioner in November 2014 by President Barack Obama.